GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 Tests must demonstrate:

-- `TIM_ConfigPWMChannels()` rejects an empty or unsupported channel mask;
+- `TIM_ConfigPWM()` rejects an empty or unsupported channel mask;
-- `TIM_ConfigPWMChannels()` rejects a running Timer;
+- `TIM_ConfigPWM()` rejects unsupported preload and fast-mode selectors before Timer MMIO;
-- `TIM_ConfigPWMChannels()` rejects the complete transaction when any selected channel is enabled and performs no hardware write;
+- `TIM_ConfigPWM()` rejects the complete transaction when any selected channel is enabled and performs no hardware write;
+- `TIM_ConfigPWM()` does not access CR1, ARR, CNT, or any CCR and trusts the completed Timer-base lifecycle;
 - Timer timebase fields are preserved;
 - IRQ, DMA, RCC, and NVIC state are preserved;
 - a mask spanning CCMR1 and CCMR2 preserves every unselected lane and snapshots and commits each touched shared register only as required;
-- `TIM_ConfigPWMChannels()` returns with every selected channel and the counter disabled;
+- `TIM_ConfigPWM()` returns with every selected channel disabled and every CCR unchanged;
+- configuration and getter round-trip every legal preload/fast-mode combination;
-- stopped duty updates require selected CCxE clear and load only the selected active CCR without writing EGR, SR, CR1, or another channel;
+- stopped duty updates require selected CCxE clear and load only the selected active CCR without reading CNT or writing EGR, SR, CR1, or another channel;
-- running duty updates wait for the next natural update event;
+- running duty updates wait for the next natural update event with preload enabled and update active compare immediately with preload disabled;
 - multi-channel output-enable-state updates use one staged CCER write;
-- `TIM_DeConfigPWMChannels()` rejects the complete transaction when any selected channel is enabled or does not have the admitted PWM shape and performs no hardware write;
+- `TIM_DeConfigPWM()` rejects the complete transaction when any selected channel is enabled or does not have the admitted PWM shape and performs no hardware write;
 - multi-channel deconfiguration resets every selected lane and CCR while